Individual Therapy

 About Individual Therapy

 The following covers the basics of individual therapy that I provide.
-Of course, you are welcome to contact me anytime to talk about your specific hopes and goals for therapy.
+Of course, you are welcome to contact me anytime to talk about your specific hopes and goals for our work together.

 Individual Therapy Uses

-1. Emotional concerns: Addressing emotional conditions like anxiety and depression.
+1. Emotional concerns: Together, we can address emotional conditions like anxiety and depression.
 These challenges can present in myriad ways, from more intense feelings that come and go to milder but pervasive states of being.

 2. Emotional-behavioral concerns: Some emotional concerns include a behavioral component, such as insomnia, compulsions, or panic attacks.
 Individual therapy can address both the emotional and behavioral components.